DOWNLOAD the 2020 Kansas Farmers Union Policy PDF

 All check-off programs must be subject to a referendum vote by mail ballot every three years.

 We believe check-offs are conflicting by design, which offsets other check-off efforts.

-No check-off funds should be used to the detriment of another agricultural commodity, farmer, or rancher.
+No check-off funds should be used to the detriment of another agricultural commodity, farmer, rancher, or natural resource.

 State Commodity Check-Offs

 We accept voluntary check-offs at point of sale.